-- Notice of Payment Hearing (Form 13): File out the Notice and file it at the Small Claims Court Registry.
-The Registry staff will fill out the date, time and location of the Payment Hearing
+- Notice of Payment Hearing (Form 13): The Registry staff will fill out the date, time and location of the Payment Hearing

-- Serve the Notice on the Creditor: The creditor must receive the Notice at least 7 days before the Hearing date.
+- Serve the Notice on the Creditor: The creditor must receive the Notice, supporting materials cover sheet, and statement of finances at least 7 days before the hearing date.
 You can serve it in person, through ordinary mail or registered mail

 - Prepare a Certificate of Service (Form 4): Have the person who served the Notice fill out the Certificate of Service to prove service and bring it to the Payment Hearing

 It is important to come to the hearing prepared.
 For a debtor looking to set or change a payment schedule because their financial situation has changed, they should be able to show the court their ability to pay the debt.
-By preparing a Financial Statement they will be able to demonstrate their financial situation.
+By preparing a Statement of Finances (Form 40) they will be able to demonstrate their financial situation.

 If Parties Don’t Show Up